Country Details For Ireland

 Smoke Free Places: Smoking is prohibited in indoor workplaces, public places, and on public transportation, with limited exceptions.
 The following places are exempted from the nearly comprehensive smoking ban: prisons; hotel guestrooms; and living accommodations in higher education facilities.
 In these places, managers, owners, or operators may designate smoking rooms.
 Smoking is also restricted in outdoor places with a roof and more than 50 percent of the perimeter surrounded by one or more walls.

 Tobacco Advertising, Promotion and Sponsorship: The law provides for a comprehensive ban on advertising and promotion of tobacco products with a few limited exceptions, such as allowing point of sale advertising at shops that sell only tobacco.
-Although financial or other sponsorship by the tobacco industry is not prohibited, publicity of the sponsorship is prohibited.
+All forms of tobacco sponsorship are prohibited.

 Tobacco Packaging and Labeling: Smoked tobacco products must display one of 14 combined (text and picture) health warnings, occupying 65 percent of the front and back of the package.
 A general warning must occupy 50 percent of one lateral surface of the package and an information message must occupy 50 percent of the other lateral surface.
 There are three sets of 14 authorized combined warnings, which are to be rotated annually.
 Tobacco for oral use, other than chewing tobacco, may not be sold in Ireland.
 Chewing tobacco products must display one text-only warning occupying 32 percent of the two most visible surfaces of the package.
 Misleading packaging and labeling, which could include terms such as “light” and “low tar” and other signs, is prohibited.

 The European Union (Manufacture, Presentation and Sale of Tobacco and Related Products) Regulations 2016 (S.I.
-No. 271 of 2016)implement Directive 2014/40/EU and require combined text/graphic warnings occupying 65 percent of the front and back of most smoked tobacco product packages manufactured after May 20, 2016.
+No. 271 of 2016) implement Directive 2014/40/EU and require combined text/graphic warnings occupying 65 percent of the front and back of most smoked tobacco product packages manufactured after May 20, 2016.
 Products manufactured before this date may be sold until May 20, 2017.
 These regulations also regulate cross-border distance sales, e-cigarettes and herbal smoked products.
 These regulations repeal the European Communities (Manufacture, Presentation and Sale of Tobacco Products) Regulations 2003 (S.I.
 No. 425 of 2003), 2008 (S.I.
 No. 255 of 2008), 2011 (S.I.
 No. 655 of 2011), and the Public Health (Tobacco) (General and Combined Warnings) Regulations 2011 (S.I.
 No. 656 of 2011).The Public Health (Standardised Packaging of Tobacco) Act 2015 was passed in March 2015 and, once implemented, will require standardized (plain) packaging for all tobacco products.
-While some provisions in these regulations have come into effect, the effective date of the plain packaging provisions themselves has not yet been announced.

 Various commencement orders set out dates on which provisions of the Public Health (Tobacco) Act 2002 and 2004 come into force.